Soluhh/SparrowDefender/README.md

 # SparrowDefender
-SparrowDefender is a short space defender game.
+SparrowDefender is a 3D hardcore railsystem game where you have to defend your homeland against the invading enemies trying to destroy your homeland.